quirkles/madrid_reds_graphql/README.md

         verificationError
     }
 ```
-The secret can be found by looking up the tokens in the db
+The secret can be found by looking up the tokens in the db.